 Data effective as of post date.
 Compatible device and internet connection required.
 Offers and availability may vary by location and are subject to change.

 Only one plan exists for FIFA+, and it’s free, with no signup required.
 There’s not even a premium tier that costs money.
-Everything on FIFA+ is available to everyone—besides any live matches restricted based on location.
+Everything on FIFA+ is available to everyone—except for any live matches restricted based on location.

 If you want to retain your Continue Watching progress on FIFA+ across multiple devices, you can sign up for a free FIFA.com account.
 An account also allows you to shop for match tickets and play fantasy games like FIFA World Cup Fantasy.

 For a free service, FIFA+ is packed with content.
 There are live matches, on-demand shows and documentaries, and full match replays from past FIFA competitions.
-We particularly love those archived games because there’s no other reliable place to watch complete men’s and women’s World Cup matches.
+I particularly love those archived games because there’s no other reliable place to watch complete men’s and women’s World Cup matches.
+What you’ll find on YouTube is pretty scattered.

 You can also watch The Best FIFA Football Awards live on FIFA+.
 After all, who doesn’t love award shows that select the best individuals in a profession of thousands?

 Beyond video, FIFA+ also has exclusive news articles, match statistics, and interactive games.
 The free-to-play soccer trivia and fantasy games are pretty cool.
-But we’d be lying if we didn’t say we spent more time browsing the Match Centre feature.
+But I’d be lying if I didn’t say I spent more time browsing FIFA’s Match Centre feature.
 It’s a great way to score up-to-date info on your favorite teams while keeping tabs on upcoming matches.

 FIFA Plus live games

-As we’ve mentioned, FIFA+ hosts many live games each month.
+As I’ve mentioned, FIFA+ hosts many live games each month.
 These range from FIFA-sanctioned tournaments to domestic league competitions—including men’s, women’s, and youth-level matches.

-While FIFA+ promises over 40,000 live matches each year, those games are only accessible if they aren’t already airing in your country.
+While FIFA+ promises over 40,000 live matches each year, those games are only accessible if they aren’t already broadcast by a FIFA media partner in your country.
+For example, U.S.-based viewers often find major tournament games restricted if they’re already being broadcast by FOX Sports.

 FIFA Plus shows and documentaries